 These programs are famous for promoting employment opportunities for people of color who live in the same neighborhoods.
 This is accomplished by increasing their skill sets by incorporating them into various vocational programs.

 This also opens the doors for favorable working conditions for people of color.

 Urban Renewal Should Not be Stopped; Gentrification Should

-Governments, time and time again, announce big investments for the historically neglected cities.
+Governments, time and time again, announce big investments for historically neglected cities.

-The common problem with these investments is that they increase the living cost in the zone in transition, resulting in the displacement of the old low-income and middle-class residents.
+The common problem with these investments is that they increase the cost of living in the zone in transition, resulting in the displacement of older low-income and middle-class residents.

 As it is now a proven fact that this dislocation was primarily targeting people of color, a new wave of racial profiling was disturbing Black Americans.

-However, putting a stop to urban renewal is also no option.
+However, putting a stop to urban renewal is also not an option.
 If it happens, no new development in the neglected neighborhoods would ever happen, which itself is a governmental failure.

 Stopping displacement rather than revitalization is the key to successful urban renewal plans.

 Revitalization, if done correctly, can become fruitful for people of color who often have limited access to a luxurious lifestyle.